 Yes.
 Before you have a colonoscopy, you will be given a "colon prep" to clean out the colon.

-The liquid you drink for the colon prep will cause loose stools or diarrhoea, so your doctor can clearly see the walls and the interior, or lumen, of your intestine.
+The liquid or laxative you drink for the colon prep will cause loose stools or diarrhoea, so your doctor can clearly see the walls and the interior, or lumen, of your intestine.
 You will also be on a liquid diet for about a day before your colonoscopy.

 Certain conditions may affect the colonoscopy.
 Prior to the colonoscopy, let the doctor know about the following details: